Best Camping Coffee Maker: Our Top 9 Picks

 Kaffeezubereitung Uebersicht Aeropress

 Pretty much the whole point of a camping coffee maker is to be lightweight and portable.
-That goes double if you’re going to be taking the thing on multi-day backpacking trips.
+That goes double if you’re going to be taking your favorite brewer on multi-day backpacking trips.

 With that in mind, look for something that won’t take up much room in your pack and won’t get easily damaged as you’re hauling it around.